Why was Dr Disrespect banned on Twitch? Everything you need to know

 Dr Disrespect was permanently banned from Twitch during the Summer of 2020.
-Since then, rumors and speculation have been rife over why he was banned from the platform.
-Here’s everything you need to know about Doc’s Twitch ban, and the legal dispute that followed.
+But the reason for his ban is not publically known, making fans try to speculate what happened.
+Here’s everything you need to know about Doc’s Twitch ban and the legal dispute that followed.

 Doc was the self-proclaimed ‘Face of Twitch’ before being unceremoniously removed from the site, and was one of the most-followed streamers on the platform.
 Portrayed by Guy Beahm, the personality’s over-the-top 80s action-hero character and unrivaled production value made him a hit with viewers.